explaingit

 USE CASE 1

-Set up a personal VPN tunnel on a free GitHub Codespace and connect your phone to it in minutes.
+Spin up a personal VPN on a free GitHub Codespace and connect from a phone

 USE CASE 2